Vulaines-sur-Seine

 Vulaines-sur-Seine (/fr/, literally Vulaines on Seine) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 French symbolist poet Stéphane Mallarmé died there in September 1898.

 Twin towns

 It is twinned with the village of Barby, Northamptonshire, United Kingdom.

 Population

-Inhabitants of Vulaines-sur-Seine are called Vulaignots.
+Inhabitants of Vulaines-sur-Seine are called Vulaignots in French.